behrica/clj-py-R-template/README.md

 ## Usage

-### libpython-clj + ClojisR projects can now be created quickly in 2 ways from the latest stable template:
+Clojure projects including libpython-clj + ClojisR can now be created quickly in 2 ways from the latest stable template:

 -   **without** clj-new installed in user deps.edn